Reginald Mount

 Edward Reginald Mount (4 July 1906 – 31 January 1979) was a British graphic designer.

+Early career

 Mount was born Edward Reginald Mount, on 4 July 1906.
 He worked as a designer for various advertising agencies in London in the 1930s, then joined the Ministry of Information at the outbreak of the Second World War.

+Second World War

 Throughout the war, Mount worked extensively with the designer Eileen Evans.
 Together, they produced many posters for the Ministry's public awareness and propaganda campaigns, including their renowned anti-venereal disease campaign of 1943–1944.
 Other designer colleagues in the Ministry of Information's "general division" included Maurice V. Bennett and Kenneth Bird, better known as the cartoonist 'Fougasse'.
 Their work was overseen by the Ministry's studio manager, Edwin Embleton.